 Later, however, this sacrifice could only be performed “in the place He will choose as a dwelling for His Name [that is, the Holy Temple in Jerusalem].”
 (Deuteronomy 16:6; See also Exodus 20:24; Leviticus 17:3–6)

-After the destruction of the Temple in AD 70, performing the sacrifices, offerings, and Korban Pesach as prescribed by God is no longer possible.
+With the destruction of the Temple in AD 70, performing an authentic Korban Pesach as prescribed by God is no longer possible.

 Today, the Passover Seder (ritual Passover meal) is in some aspects a temporary substitute for this important sacrifice.
 In fact, in Yeshua’s day, the Seder already contained established traditions, although some perhaps grew in significance after the destruction of the Temple.